 To qualify for citizenship, the person must be over 18 years of age, meet the application requirements and select one of the following three options available:

-An investment of at least US$400,000 into one of the approved real estate projects; such investments cannot be disposed of within a five year period or before the proposed development in which the investment has been made has been substantially completed
+* an investment of at least US$400,000 plus processing fees of US$50,000 for up to 4 persons and US$15,000 per person for 5 persons or more.
+The investment must be into one of the approved real estate projects; such investments cannot be disposed of within a five year period or before the proposed development in which the investment has been made has been substantially completed

-a contribution to the National Development Fund (NDF) of a minimum non-refundable amount of US$250,000 (for a single applicant) reduced, temporarily, to US$200,000 as an incentive.
+* a contribution to the National Development Fund (NDF) of a minimum non-refundable amount of US$100,000 (for a single applicant) plus fees.

-an investment of a minimum of US$1,500,000 directly into an eligible business as a sole investor or a joint investment involving at least 2 persons in an eligible business totaling at least US$5,000,000, and each of those persons individually invests at least US$400,000
+* an investment of a minimum of US$1,500,000 directly into an eligible business as a sole investor or a joint investment involving at least 2 persons in an eligible business totalling at least US$5,000,000 and each of those persons individually invests at least US$400,000

-Most houses are serviced by a septic tank.
-Water cisterns are required by law.
-Government electricity and water are usually connected or available nearby as are cable and landline telephone and broadband.
-Although the electricity supply is generally reasonably good , a standby generator is useful particularly at the time of severe storms which can damage the electricity supply infrastructure.
+Most houses are serviced by a septic tank, a legal requirement, fresh water storage such as cisterns are also required by law.
+Government electricity and water are usually connected or available nearby as are cable TV, landline telephone and broadband.
+Although the electricity supply is generally reasonably good, a standby generator is useful particularly at the time of severe storms which can damage the electricity supply infrastructure.
 Cellular telephone coverage is island wide.
 More remote properties may be accessed by little more than a dirt track but most houses have access to adequate roads.
 Although all property is supposed to have access to the main highway, check that the road outside a property is part of the public road network and not someone's private drive

 range from under US$100 per night for a basic apartment to a lush fully

 staffed villa at several thousand US$ per night and there are many fine